MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

 ### Instrument your code

 Instrumenting code is the practice of adding code snippets or libraries that collect data and monitor code performance during runtime.
-Code instrumentation allows developers to gather information about key metrics such as resource consumption (CPU or memory usage) and execution time.
+Code instrumentation allows developers to gather information about key metrics, such as resource consumption (CPU or memory usage) and execution time.
 By instrumenting code, developers can gain insights into code hot paths, identify performance bottlenecks, and optimize the code for better efficiency and cost-effectiveness.

 In an ideal environment, you should do code analysis early in the software development lifecycle.
 The earlier you catch a code problem, the cheaper it is to fix.
 You want to automate as much of this code analysis as possible.
-Use dynamic and static code-analysis tools to reduce the manual effort.
+Use dynamic and static tools for code analysis to reduce the manual effort.
 However, keep in mind that this testing is still a simulation of production.
 Production provides the clearest understanding of code optimization.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Code monitoring tools are likely to increase costs.